sliechti/feedrdr/README.md

      * Make sure the JRE and JDK match or
      * Make sure to not use any special JDK optimizations
    * ClassNotFound exception errors
-      * Make sure the .WAR is exported with all dependecy .jars
+      * Make sure the .WAR is exported with all dependency .jars
       * In eclipse, go to project properties / deployment assembly / add referenced libraries

 ### Deployment